 "Our allocation to CTAs is very low at around 4 to 5 percent," said one fund of hedge funds manager who requested anonymity.
 "We're trying to figure (out) if this (the poor returns) will change."

-Winton and Brevan Howard declined to comment.
-Man Group did not immediately respond to a request for comment.
-Cantab could not immediately be reached for comment.
+Winton, Brevan Howard and Man Group declined to comment.
+Cantab could not be reached for comment.

 NOT SO SHARPE

 Vast money-printing by central banks has hit CTAs by driving up asset prices and distorting some of the relationships between assets on which they build their models.
 This summer, for instance, CTAs lost money when stocks and bonds fell together.